agungTuanany/NodeJS_course_by_maximillian/chapter-9-SQL-introduction/README.md

 ![chapter-9-10.gif](./images/gif/chapter-9-10.gif "comparing SQL and NoSQL")
 <br/>

+In the case of `SQL`:
+- Horizontal scaling is very difficult, but vertical scaling is easy
+- Limitations of read/write queries per seconds
+- use this when you have multiple data, and you want data aggregation to be very easy

+In the case of `NoSQL`:

+- Both horizontal and vertical scaling are easy
+- Great performance for mass read/write operations
+- Use this when you have to deal with big data

 ### SQL scale

 Regarding that in general.
-Now in general in `SQL` we use `schemas`, we also have `relations`.
+Now in general in `SQL` we use **schemas**, we also have **relations**.
 These are two core characteristic and data is typically `distributed` across many many `tables` which are then connected through `relations`.